 The layout of LinkedIn is not particularly useful for conducting a job search.
 You can post your profile for millions to see.
 You can also apply for jobs.
 While there is the potential for employers and employment agencies to find you, the odds are against you.
 So, what should you do to stand out?

-How to use LinkedIn like a marketer
+How to use LinkedIn like a salesperson

 You can initially send out a maximum of 3,000 connection requests.
 I advise limiting your connections with people who work at an employment agency to not more than 10% of your total connections.

 Now, let’s do the maths.
 You send out 1,000 LinkedIn connection requests.
 An average Manager directly manages six employees.
 That means your 1,000 connections supervise 6,000 staff.
-If an employee stays for three years on average, that means that 2,000 of these current employees will resign per year, in other words, there are 167 job opportunities per month!
+If an employee stays for three years on average, that means that 2,000 of these current employees will resign per year.
+In other words, there are 167 job opportunities per month!

 If you want to start sending your CV out to potential employers but are finding it difficult to decide what you should and should not include, you may also be interested in our CV writing service.
 Click the button below to find out more.